-- Given the importance of water resources to California and the myriad situations posing a threat to both surface and ground water supplies, a number of special regulatory programs have been developed to assure necessary protection of state waters. - Subchapter 15 regulations apply to all waste disposals to land, including hazardous and non-hazardous materials, into landfills and surface impoundments [23 California Code of Regulations Sections 2510-2601]. - Toxic Pit Cleanup Act of 1984 [Health and Safety Code Section 25208, et seq] regulates surface impoundments that existed before Subchapter 15 regulations were established and which do not meet the current requirements, such as double containment, leachate collection and monitoring. - Underground and aboveground storage tanks are another area where specific regulatory programs have been authorized by federal and state law, and administered by the state and regional water boards (See EH&S Underground Storage Tank Compliance Programs).
+- Given the importance of water resources to California and the myriad situations posing a threat to both surface and ground water supplies, several special regulatory programs have been developed to assure necessary protection of state waters. - Subchapter 15 regulations apply to all waste disposals to land, including hazardous and non-hazardous materials, into landfills and surface impoundments [23 California Code of Regulations Sections 2510-2601]. - Toxic Pit Cleanup Act of 1984 [Health and Safety Code Section 25208, et seq] regulates surface impoundments that existed before Subchapter 15 regulations were established and which do not meet the current requirements, such as double containment, leachate collection and monitoring.

+Underground and aboveground storage tanks are another area where specific regulatory programs have been authorized by federal and state law, and administered by the state and regional water boards.